-BJA welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
-Any others must be proposed subrecipients ("subgrantees").
-The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire project.
+BJA welcomes applications that involve two or more entities that would carry out the federal award; however, only one entity may be the applicant.
+Any others must be proposed as subrecipients (subgrantees).
+The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire TTA program.
 Under this solicitation, only one application by any particular applicant entity will be considered.
-An entity may, however, be proposed as a subrecipient ("subgrantee") in more than one application.
+An entity may, however, be proposed as a subrecipient (subgrantee) in more than one application.